 Have you ever walked into a room and immediately felt at home?
-Well, we haven't even been inside Shay Mitchell's Los Angeles house but the images alone are beckoning us to sit down in those vintage red velvet chairs and hang out all day.
-It's clearly an elevated space yet it feels lived-in and comfortable.
-That was the goal for the interior designer and television personality, Leanne Ford when she approached the makeover.
+Well, we haven't even been inside Shay Mitchell's Los Angeles house, but the images alone are beckoning us to sit down in those vintage red velvet chairs and hang out all day.
+It's clearly an elevated space, yet it feels lived-in and comfortable.
+That was the goal for interior designer and television personality Leanne Ford when she approached the makeover.

 As with most of her projects, Ford used the architecture of the 1920s Spanish villa style as her inspiration.
 I mean those beams, the floors, that wall texture—it's hard to ignore.
 "This house already has amazing bones and Shay has amazing style on her own," says Ford.
 "She had a designer before I showed up that did a great job, we just needed to had to add some vintage, some texture, and some oomph."